bidd-group/MPCD/README.md

-## 2.Higher-sample size and mixed-scaffold inhibitors:HSSMS
+## 2.The 30 datasets of high sample size and mixed scaffolds (HSSMS) for molecular activity prediction.
+Datasets are the molecular activity prediction benchmark datasets that from [MoleculeACE](https://github.com/molML/MoleculeACE)

 | Idx | Dataset          | Code   | Target                                           | Type | Target\_type | Compounds | Cliffs |
 | --- | ---------------- | ------ | ------------------------------------------------ | ---- | ------------ | --------- | ------ |